WHO I AM – WHAT I DO

 This is Tim Stead’s personal web-site.
-I am an accredited mindfulness teacher having trained with the Oxford Mindfulness Centre.
-I operate as a freelance mindfulness teacher and writer running 8 week courses, residential retreats and quiet days.
+I am a freelance mindfulness teacher and writer having trained with the Oxford Mindfulness Foundation.
+I run 8 week courses, residential retreats and quiet days.
 I also offer spiritual direction/accompaniment.
+I follow the Mindfulness teachers good practice guidelines.
 I am based in Oxford, UK.
-I follow the Mindfulness teachers good practice guidelines

-A shift in perspective – mindfulness, the spiritual traditions and being in the world.
+A shift in perspective – mindfulness, spirituality and the way of wholeness.
 This eight week course in meditation focuses on developing your own meditation practice both as a way of being in the world and also of responding to all that is going on around us.
-Whilst drawing heavily on the evidence-based theory and practice of mindfulness we will also explore mindfulness’ relationship with the classic, non-dual spiritual traditions and the bearing these have on the whole of our lives.
-And what we will find is that it is not primarily new information which we need, but a new way of seeing – ‘a shift in perspective’.
+Whilst drawing heavily on the evidence-based theory and practice of mindfulness we also explore mindfulness’ relationship with the classic, non-dual spiritual traditions and the bearing these have on the whole of our lives.
+And what we find is that it is not primarily new information which we need, but a new way of seeing – ‘a shift in perspective’.
 Though this course is not aimed at experienced meditators, participants will be expected to have had some experience of meditation.

 See Love Be.
 This course is based on my book of the same name and I run it both as an eight week course and also as a residential retreat.
 It is aimed at people who have done some mindfulness and want to explore how to bring a mindful approach to the whole of life.
 We explore spirituality in its widest sense with no fixed agenda and valuing the insights and applications of participants from different faiths and philosophies.
 See ‘coming events’ page for updates.

 Finding peace in a frantic world.
-This is the course we teach to Oxford University students and staff.
-It is is a lighter, ‘entry level’ course in mindfulness aimed at the non-clinical populations – in other words, people in ordinary life situations who may want to better manage stress & anxiety or find greater focus in a high pressure life.
+This is the course we teach to Oxford University students and staff and Junior Doctors in Oxfordshire.
+It is is a lighter, ‘entry level’ course in mindfulness aimed at non-clinical populations – in other words, people in ordinary life situations who may want to better manage stress & anxiety or find greater focus in a high pressure life.
 It is based on the best selling book, ‘Mindfulness – a practical guide to finding peace in a frantic world’ by Mark Williams and Danny Penman.
 We use the book as the course guide and the group comes together once a week for a 90 minute session to practice the meditations together, reflect on our experience and engage in some key cognitive exercises.
 In between sessions participants are invited to use the audio meditations at home on a daily basis ready to come back the next week and reflect on our experience of having done this.
-I have no course dates set at the moment but if you are within striking distance of Oxford and would be interested in joining with such a course then do register your interest through the contact section of this site.

 I also run residential mindfulness based retreats.
 More details of these retreats will appear as I arrange them but do register your interest through the contact section.
 Alternatively if you have a group which would like to set up such a retreat I am very happy to be booked in for this.

-I have also run single ‘taster’ mindfulness days for both church and other groups.
+I have also run single ‘Introduction to Mindfulness’ days for both church and other groups.
 These days run from around 10am to 4.00pm.
 If you are interested in setting one up please get in touch.
 All that is needed is a room or hall big enough to sit the participants in a circle on upright comfortable chairs (anything from 15 to 25 is possible).
 People can bring their own lunch but you might want to provide tea and coffee.